RequestNetwork/RequestTokenSale/README.md

 #### The token (RequestToken.sol)
 Implemented in `RequestToken.sol`.
-It inherits from `StandardToken.sol` from Zeppelin (ERC20 standard token) It inherits from `Ownable.sol` from Zeppelin
+It inherits from `StandardToken.sol` from Open Zeppelin (ERC20 standard token) It inherits from `Ownable.sol` from Open Zeppelin
-It uses `SafeMath.sol` from Zeppelin
+It uses `SafeMath.sol` from Open Zeppelin

 The token is fully compatible with ERC20 standard, with the next two additions:
 1. It is impossible to transfer tokens before 3 days after the token sale end.
 To be more precise, only the token sale contract, early investor multisign wallet and foundation multisign wallet are allowed to transfer tokens before.

-2. To draining function (for eth and ERC20 tokens), in case of.
+2. A draining function (for eth and ERC20 tokens), in case of.

 ### Use of zeppelin code
 We use open-zeppling code for `SafeMath`, `Ownable` and `StandardToken` logic (and as base code : `StandardCrowdsale.sol`).